SomethingBetterAustralia/bacon-board/README.md

 ## Why this exists

-The people most worth talking to are the hardest to reach.
+Sometimes the people you want to talk to most are the hardest to reach.
 Cold email gets deleted, unsolicited DMs get ignored.
 Yet nearly everyone in Australia is a handful of warm introductions away from nearly everyone else — the network exists; what's missing is a purposeful way to traverse it.
 Bacon Board is an attempt to build that traversal as open source, with consent engineered in from the first commit.

 ## Project status: zero